 3. It’s Called a Breakup Because It’s Broken: The Smart Girl’s Break-Up Buddy, Greg Behrendt & Amiira Ruotola Behrendt.

-Although this is not, strictly speaking, a book that is only about divorce, the wisdom it brings applies as much to a divorce as to any other breakup: sometime, after your relationship has broken down, you need a buddy to help you get through the pain and back on your feel.
+Although this is not, strictly speaking, a book that is only about divorce, the wisdom it brings applies as much to a divorce as to any other breakup.
+Written like advice from your best friend, this book is like a buddy to help you get through the pain and back on your feel.

 4. Resilience: Hard-Won Wisdom for Living a Better Life, Eric Greitens Navy Seal.

-If there is one thing that you need to get through your divorce, and thrive afterwards, it is resilience.
+If there is one thing that you need to get through your divorce and thrive afterward it is resilience.
 Who better than a Navy Seal can help you live through your grief to get out the other side?

 This seminal book on surviving loss has been around since the 1970s, but it is every bit as helpful today as it is when it was originally written.
 Filled with compassion and common sense, it not surprising that this book has sold over two million copies.

-When her own marriage fell apart, Pema Chodron turned to Budhism to make sense of her world.
-Now a world-renowned spiritual teacher and Budhist monk, she has inspired and guided millions in getting past their own pain and hardship.
+When her own marriage fell apart, Pema Chodron turned to Buddhism to make sense of her world.
+Now a world-renowned spiritual teacher and Buddhist monk, she has inspired and guided millions in getting past their own pain and hardship.

 You wouldn’t think divorce could be funny, yet somehow the incomparable Nora Ephron finds a way to make it so.
 This hilarious tale of the author’s divorce will help you take your mind off your own.